Cycling in Sydney: Operation E-Voltage

-Groups
+Community

-Bicycle NSW is a member-based association representing bicycle users across New South Wales since 1976 and boasts a membership of 15,000+ members, supporters and subscribers.
-Launched as the Bicycle Institute of NSW to advocate for the use of bicycles for transport, they continue to advocate for the essential infrastructure and education to improve rider safety, and host a series of events to increase participation and rider experiences.
-Membership of Bicycle NSW includes personal accident and third party liability insurance when riding and a range of other benefits.
+Bicycle NSW is a member-based association representing bicycle users across New South Wales since 1976.
+Launched as the Bicycle Institute of NSW to advocate for the use of bicycles for transport, they continue to advocate for infrastructure to improve rider safety, along with hosting events.
+Membership of Bicycle NSW includes personal accident and third party liability insurance for cycling.
+Bicycle Network, originally Bicycle Victoria, is also a cycling membership organisation.